Fall 2015 Enrollment

 School of Engineering: Chemical Engineering, Civil Engineering, Electrical Engineering, Electrical Engineering & Computer Science (dual degree), Engineering Management, Mechanical Engineering

 School of Sciences: Biochemistry, Biology, Biomedical Science, Chemistry, Computer Science, Ecology, Engineering Physics, Mathematics, Mathematics & Computer Science, Natural Science, Nursing, Physics

 Graduate Majors: http://www.cbu.edu/academic-graduate-programs

-CBU students take advantage of myriad stud7-abroad programs.
+CBU students take advantage of myriad study abroad programs.
 Popular destinations include Rome, Barcelona, London, Paris, and other great international cities.
 For students who wish to spend an entire semester or a summer to experience another culture, CBU maintains partnerships with universities in Austria, Brazil, France, and Spain.
 The Lasallian International Programs Consortium invites CBU students to study in Argentina, Australia, China, Costa Rica, England, France, Germany, Ireland, Italy, Japan, Mexico, Nicaragua, Puerto Rico, South Africa, and Spain.
-Since the De La Salle Christian Brothers are present in 81 countries, students may also make arrangements to travel to countries not listed above.
+Since the De La Salle Christian Brothers are present in 81 countries, students may also make arrangements to travel to even more countries that are not listed above.
 These include virtually all nations in Central and South America, Singapore, the Philippines, Europe, and parts of Africa.
-CBU encourages its students to be explorers.
-Studying abroad is a life-changing experience and has a positive impact on students’ careers, as many employers attach particular value to international exposure.
+CBU encourages its students to explore, as studying abroad has a positive, life-changing impact on students’ perspectives and future careers.

 |International Student Organization||X|